dmurphy90/43-load-testing/README.md

 * copy a deployed backend project into this fork; any deployed backend will work

 ### Feature Tasks
-Load test a deployed backend and localhost
+Load test a deployed backend and localhost using Artillery Report

 ### Test
 * one test should break with a high load